KwintaJ/mthree-internship/Coding-Assignment-3/README.md

 On wizarding currency
 ---------------------
-The wizarding currency of Great Britain consisted of three different coins;
-in decreasing order of value, they were: Galleon, Sickle, and Knut.
-They were gold, silver, and bronze, respectively.
-There were 17 Sickles in a Galleon, and 29 Knuts in a Sickle, meaning there were 493 Knuts in a Galleon.
+The wizarding currency of Great Britain consists of three different coins; in decreasing order of value, they are: Galleon, Sickle, and Knut.
+They are gold, silver, and bronze, respectively.
+There are 17 Sickles in a Galleon and 29 Knuts in a Sickle, meaning there are 493 Knuts in a Galleon.
 While exchanging to muggle (real world) money one Galleon is about 5 GBP.